How Can I Rank Higher on Google Maps?

 2. Get Google Reviews

-User reviews add another dimension of trustworthiness to a business, and Google has recognized that fact by ranking businesses with a high volume of good reviews higher on Google Maps.
+Google reviews add another dimension of trustworthiness to a business, and Google has recognized that fact by ranking businesses with a high volume of good reviews higher on Google Maps.
 Keep in mind that, once you open up your business for reviews, there is no turning back.
 Like other sites like Yelp, you will not have control over what people say, so your reviews may be both good and bad.
-Check out this post on how to get more business from Google and Yelp reviews.
+Check out this post on how to respond to reviews for some guidance.

 To give yourself a boost, ask a handful of trusted, loyal customers (ones who you know will leave you a positive review) to write a review for you.
 Just a few positive reviews will be enough to instantly rev up your rankings.